abelljs/abell-website/content/tutorial/index.md

 ## Adding CSS to Our Project

 Fun fact!
-It's literally just same as you do with HTML.
+It's literally same as you do with HTML.

 1. Create `theme/index.css`
 2. Add `<link>` to our `theme/index.abell` file.